Mental Health and Psychology Dictionary

 Halted, frequently interrupted speech to the point of incoherence indicates a parallel disruption of thought processes.
 The patient appears to try hard to remember what it was that he or she were saying or thinking (as if they "lost the thread" of conversation).

-BPD; Often diagnosed among women, it is a controversial mental
+BPD; Often diagnosed among women, it is a controversial mental health

-emotional expression (affect).
+expression (affect).
 They are impulsive and reckless - their sexual

-conduct is frequently unsafe, they binge eat, gamble, drive, and shop
+conduct is frequently unsafe, they binge eat, gamble, drive, and shop carelessly,

-carelessly, and are substance abusers.
+and are substance abusers.
 They also display self-destructive and

-self-defeating behaviors, such as suicidal ideation, suicide attempts, gestures,
+self-defeating behaviors, such as suicidal ideation, suicide attempts,

-or threats, and self-mutilation or self-injury.
+gestures, or threats, and self-mutilation or self-injury.

 The specter of abandonment provokes anxiety in the Borderline.
 They make frantic - and, usually, counterproductive - efforts to preempt or prevent it Clinging, codependent acts are followed by idealization and then by an abrupt devaluation of the Borderline's partner.